aalemayhu/cantera/README.md

 maybe that was a mistake?
 I could have speed up things by pulling in something like [FinniversKit][f] for the UI.

+Misc topics

+- Cleanup strategy for persisted file
+- Mentioned earlier above, but a proper error strategy
+- Performance tuning using instruments

 One more thing.
 The feature I wanted to add was a collection of predefined layouts the user could switch between.
 So for ex. you would press a `UIBarButtonItem`  and it would change the layout from grid to table view.
 I